lankydan/lankydanblog-jamstack/content/blog/2019/corda-prevent-spend-of-broadcasted-transaction/index.md

 Corda is super flexible and will allow you to put together the code needed to write many complex workflows.
 This flexibility does come with one disadvantage.
 You, the developer, need to spend some time and thought on designing your application.
 No more blank contracts.
 No more responder flows that sign anything that they receive.
 You'll be glad you put in the effort when your application is working seamlessly in production.
 Luckily for you, I am here to protect your vaults from dodgy transactions and invalid spending of your states.

 In this post, I will cover the sort of checks you should be adding to your contracts and flows to prevent other nodes from abusing the holes in your application.
-Once these are added, states can only be spent by parties that the application fully intended to allow.
+After making these changes, states can only be spent by parties that the application fully intended to allow.

 I will be using the `MessageState` (a `LinearState`) that I have included in all of my Corda posts.
 Added below for clarity: